mattgemmell/Referrers/README.markdown

 I didn't find anything suitably simple yet customisable, so I made this.

-## The code is horrible

-Probably.
-It's just for my personal use.
-I'm not a developer or anything.

-So's your face.

 ## Can you provide support?

 Nope.
 If you find a bug, please fix it and submit a pull request via github.